Sturm-Liouville operators with measure-valued coefficients

 \section{Abstract}

-We give a comprehensive treatment of Sturm--Liouville operators with measure-valued coefficients including, a full discussion of self-adjoint extensions and boundary conditions, resolvents, and Weyl--Titchmarsh theory.
+We give a comprehensive treatment of Sturm--Liouville operators whose coefficients are measures including a full discussion of self-adjoint extensions and boundary conditions, resolvents, and Weyl--Titchmarsh--Kodaira theory.
 We avoid previous technical restrictions and, at the same time, extend all results to a larger class of operators.
-Our operators include classical Sturm--Liouville operators, Lax operators arising in the treatment of the Camassa--Holm equation, Jacobi operators, and Sturm--Liouville operators on time scales as special cases.
+Our operators include classical Sturm--Liouville operators, Sturm--Liouville operators with (local and non-local) $\delta$ and $\delta'$ interactions or transmission conditions as well as eigenparameter dependent boundary conditions, Krein string operators, Lax operators arising in the treatment of the Camassa--Holm equation, Jacobi operators, and Sturm--Liouville operators on time scales as special cases.